maazkj10/Google-Air-Fare-Forecast/README.md

 ## Results
 - Significant improvement in airfare prediction accuracy compared to benchmarks.
 - Visualized results provide actionable insights into air travel pricing trends.

+  ### Acknowledgments
+- This project is inspired by the tutorial by [Daniel Lee].
+Special thanks to him for providing the insights that guided this project.